sfxon/MindfavBackupTools/README.md

 # MindfavBackupTools

 English/Deutsch
-This documentation is written in 2 languages: german and englisch.
+This documentation is written in 2 languages: german and english.
 Diese Dokumentation ist in zwei Sprachen geschrieben: Deutsch und Englisch.

 ## Deutschsprachige Dokumentation - Documentation in German